Soul Food

 BIBLE STUDY

-The second of our Bible studies on the book of Acts, focusing on Acts chapter 2 through to Acts chapter 4, verse 4, will take place on Tuesday 21st November 2023 at 7.30pm.
-You can find the questions we will be looking at together on that evening here.
+The second of our new series of Bible studies on Acts will take place on Tuesday 22nd October 2024 at 7.30pm in 'Selah'.
+You can find the questions we will be looking at together on the evening here.

 RESOURCES